-The Menzingers will release their eagerly awaited fifth full-length After the Party on February 3, 2017.
+The Menzingers' eagerly awaited fifth full-length After the Party is available now.
 The album arrives as the follow-up to the Philadelphia-based band’s widely acclaimed Rented World.
-Pre-orders for After The Party are available here.

 Produced by Will Yip (Title Fight, Balance & Composure, Pianos Become the Teeth), After the Party taps into the Menzingers’ everyman romanticism to reflect on getting older but not quite growing up.
 Throughout the album, singer/guitarists Greg Barnett and Tom May, bassist Eric Keen, and drummer Joe Godino offset that deeply nuanced songwriting with anthemic harmonies, furious power chords, and larger-than-life melodies.